 The Pricing Audit Centre (PAC) team are based in Enfield, North London.
-The team conducts independent checks to verify the accuracy of the pricing of prescriptions by NHS Prescription Services (the Pricing Authority).
+The team conducts independent checks to verify the accuracy of the pricing of prescriptions by The NHS Business Services Authority (NHSBSA).
 See below our video: An Introduction to PSNC’s Prescription Pricing Audit Centre.

 The Pricing Audit team consists of 12 members of staff: